panyam/excaliframe/README.md

 ```

 **Changes not reflecting?**
-- Use `make dev` for hot reload during development
+- Use `make cloud-dev` for hot reload during development
 - In production, rebuild with `make build`

-See [TROUBLESHOOTING.md](./TROUBLESHOOTING.md) for more solutions.
+**Tunnel URL changed?**
+- Run `make cloud-url` to see the current URL
+- Re-install the app in Confluence with the new URL

 ## Tech Stack